Study in USA

 Universities inviting applications | Get expert guidance

 Many Indian students choose Australia to study at its world-class universities, hoping for better career growth.
 Along with good education quality, the country also offers a high-quality life.
 Australia has some of the best student cities in the world like Melbourne, Sydney, Canberra, etc. that are home to some of the top universities in Australia and consider student safety the topmost priority.
 In cities like Melbourne, the cost of living depends whether you live in a city or a suburb.
 Usually, living in the suburbs is more affordable, however, accommodation costs are higher in the city.
 Indian students who are interested in planning their study in Australia should know the monthly expenses required to live in this country.
 On average, the cost of living in Australia for an International student monthly is around INR 91,075 (AUD 1,610), excluding rent.
 These living expenses in Australia for international students are high when compared with India, however, the cost of living in Australia 2025 is almost the same or lower if we compare it to the cost of living in USA and UK.
+The Australia study visa fees has been increased to AUD 2,000 and Australia will raise its cap on foreign students by 9% to 295,000 in 2026.
 In this article, We have provided a complete list of the cost of food, accommodation, transportation, and other expenses that are usually required while staying in Australia.

 Read More: Student life in Australia